 - Assist the student, the site supervisor, and the faculty sponsor in resolving any problems that arise

-Faculty Sponsor Responsibilities (Internships only)
+Faculty Sponsor Responsibilities (Academic Internships Only)

 - Verify the student meets departmental requirements for an internship